Frank Soo: Later career

-In 1961, Soo returned to Scandinavia and managed Frigg in Oslo, the capital of Norway for one season.
-Two years later Soo was appointed manager of the Israel national team and was due to take charge in October 1963, but a last-minute disagreement between himself and the Israel Football Association meant that he never formally took charge of the team, and the job instead went to George Ainsley.
-He subsequently returned to Scandinavia, and briefly took charge at IFK Stockholm, before he was appointed manager of Norwegian First Division club Fredrikstad in January 1964.
+In 1961, Soo returned to Scandinavia and managed Frigg in Oslo, the capital of Norway, for one season.
+Two years later Soo was appointed manager of the Israel national team and was due to take charge in October 1963, but a last-minute disagreement between himself and the Israel Football Association meant that he never formally took charge of the team.
+The job instead went to George Ainsley.
+He subsequently returned to Scandinavia and briefly took charge at IFK Stockholm before he was appointed manager of Norwegian First Division club Fredrikstad in January 1964.
 He had a "short and turbulent" reign, again finding his players resentful of his prohibition of alcohol, and led the club to a second-place finish in 1964, before he resigned on 15 December 1964.
 In November 1965, he was appointed manager of Danish 1st Division club Akademisk Boldklub, and led the "Akademikerne" to fifth-place and sixth-place finishes in 1965 and 1966.
 However, by this time he had established a reputation as a manager who was difficult to work with, highly demanding both in what he asked of his players and what he asked for financially, and someone who very quickly moved on.
 He remained in Sweden for the rest of the 1960s, though nearly made a return to coaching with the Hong Kong national team in April 1972, though did not take up the post as the HKFA were only prepared to offer him a one-year contract.
 He returned to Stoke-on-Trent by the 1980s, and later died due to complications of dementia at a cottage hospital in Cheadle on 25 January 1991.

 Style of management

-In an interview with Swedish newspaper Fotboll, Soo said that "usually I run with the boys for 90-minutes.
+In an interview with the Swedish newspaper Fotboll, Soo said "usually I run with the boys for 90-minutes.
 Then I try to make that time as intense as possible...
 I want them to be tired after training".
 He was described as a slavdrivare (slave driver).